AntoineBenar/WebTech_AntoineBenar_AnaisLefebvre/README.md

 # My feelings about this project

 This project was a great way to discover all the complexity of a large-envergure project, using React, even if the setup of Dex and Docker has been pretty complicated and bugged at the begining.

-Z
+For now, the "empty links" as About Us, Contact Us ... in the project redirect on the Oups page, beacause I didn't have the time to create those simple pages.

 I am not fully satisfied of the advancement of the project.
 A lot of work and efforts have been made into it, however, it is not totally completed.